The Avant-Garden

 Sculptures

-As an ode to Dalí’s iconic mustache, a 17-foot mustache sculpture created by local artist Donald Gialanella adorns the Garden.
+As an ode to Dalí’s iconic mustache, a 17-foot mustache sculpture created by local artist Donald Gialanella adorns the Avante-garden.
 To ensure its longevity, Gialanella used CorTEN steel, a special alloy that forms a thin oxidized patina that protects the material from corrosion.
 He designed around the principle of parallax, featuring a series of parallel profile plates so that the appearance of the sculpture changes based on the vantage point of the viewer.
 Tampa Steel & Supply sponsored this surreal installation as part of its service to the Tampa Bay region, which began in 1983.
 Along with the mustache are four bronze sculptures Dalí conceived between 1973-1975: Christ of St. Jon of the Cross, Terpischore (Muse of Dance), Carmen Castanets and Winged Triton.

 The Grotto